Plasma membrane: Definition, Structure, Functions, Composition

 Stages of pinocytosis

-Proteins are amino acid molecules present in the medium outside the cell that binds to the specific reporter in the plasma membrane.
-The membrane at this point invaginates and produces a cup-like depression in the pinocytic vesicle.
+Proteins are amino acid molecules in the medium outside the cell that bind to the specific reporter in the plasma membrane.
+At this point, the membrane invaginates and produces a cup-like depression in the pinocytic vesicle.

-The pinocytic vesicle is Pinched Of The plasma membrane Into the cytoplasm and is called Pinosome.
-This migrates deeper Inside the cell and fuses with the primary lysosome and forms a secondary lysosome.
-The lysosomal enzymes digest the substance brought in and the digested material is released in the cell cytoplasm.
+The pinocytic vesicle is pinched off the plasma membrane and into the cytoplasm, which is called a pinosome.
+It migrates deeper inside the cell, fuses with the primary lysosome, and forms a secondary lysosome.
+The lysosomal enzymes digest the substance, releasing the digested material into the cell cytoplasm.

-Phagocytosis is the process of engulfing Large sized particles of solid matter through a Plasma membrane.
-It is found in protozoa granular leukocytes macrophages of the reticuloendothelial System and the endothelial cells lining the capillary sinusoids of the liver, adrenal gland, and hypophysis.
+Phagocytosis is engulfing large particles of solid matter through a plasma membrane.
+It is found in protozoa granular leukocytes, macrophages of the reticuloendothelial System, and the endothelial cells lining the capillary sinusoids of the liver, adrenal gland, and hypophysis.

-In protozoa, a Phagocytosis is a form of feeding but in metazoa, it is means of Defense against foreign organisms.
+Phagocytosis is a form of feeding in protozoa, but it is a means of Defense against foreign organisms in metazoa.

 Phagocytosis